Skip to main content

 I have used two approaches for evaluation: evidence-based scorecard assessment and individual assessment in a team workshop format.

-Evidence-based scorecard assessment means having a table of all capabilities with rankings ranging from 0-4 and linking to the latest known internal project where the application of a skill was observed and evident.
+Evidence-based scorecard assessment means having a table of all capabilities with rankings ranging from 0 to 4 and linking to the latest known internal project where the application of skill was observed and evident.

 Designer’s skill scorecard

-The limitation of this approach was in leaving out all employees’ previous work experiences.
-But this also ensured that we had a proof of performance and the possibility to assess the skill level.
+This approach’s limitation was leaving out all employees’ previous work experiences.
+However, this also ensured that we had proof of performance and the possibility of assessing the skill level.
+Such objective evaluation methods are crucial for maintaining a high-performing design team.

 Skill matrix assessment workshop

 For now, I would opt for a mix of both: a table of skills with the individual’s assessment combined with the team’s and team lead’s evaluations, including projects.
-It is easier to guide each member’s growth for their and the organization’s benefit.
+It is easier to guide each member’s growth for their benefit and that of the organization.

 Updating

 One of the approaches to staying up to date with the needed team capabilities is collecting input from the team.
-The most effective way is by asking each of them to think and prepare a list of skills on the following dimension.
+The most effective way is to ask them individually to think and prepare a list of skills for the following dimension.

 • What skills are necessary for you personally to acquire in the following year?